brianparkerin/Trajan-Regular-Pro-font/README.md

 # font Trajan Regular Pro

-How to use it on blogger:
+How to use it for blogger:

 CDN: de nuestro repo de nuestra fuente oficial en GitHub   --> URL Production